-Our Favourite Italian lakes
+Our Favourite Italian Lakes

 Italy has some stunning lakes that are famous the world over.
-The likes of Garda, Como, and Maggiore have the pulling power to attract the rich and famous, but it’s not just the international jet set that come to see Italy’s lakes.
+The likes of Garda, Como, and Maggiore have the pulling power to attract the rich and famous, but it's not just the international jet set who come to see Italy's lakes.
 Whatever your interests, whether outdoor activities, exploring magnificent villas and churches, dining out in style, lazing on the beach, or being pampered in a spa, there's an Italian lake for you.

 Here are our favourite lakes in Italy.